 You will find extra guidance explaining how to register your vehicle.
 Check the process to change your name and address on the V5 document.

 You can also learn what steps you need to take if you sell your car or motorcycle.
 You must also follow the rules for scrapping a car in the United Kingdom.

 In simple terms the V5C document is the registration contract.
 It records and tracks who owns the car or vehicle.
 The V5C (and a receipt) are the most important documents to obtain when you buy a car.
 You will need to hand over the log book when you sell a vehicle.

 What information is on a vehicle registration document?
-Before you part with your money, you should check that the person stated on the V5C is the actual owner.
-Also make sure that same person is the one who is selling the car.
+Before you part with your money, you should check that the person stated on the V5C document is the actual owner.
+Also, make sure that same person is the one who is selling the car.

 V5C CHANGE ADDRESS: You must inform DVLA for a log book change of address.
 It is a legal requirement to update your name or change address on V5 log book.

 V5C CHANGE CLASS: You must inform DVLA if you change the vehicle classification.
 This section clarifies when to change vehicle details on V5C registration certificate and where to send the form.

 CONTACT DVLA: Use this online service to find the correct phone number, email address, or postal information to contact DVLA registration.
 They deal with enquiries about vehicle road tax and driving licences.

 DVLA DATA REQUEST: The Driver and Vehicle Licencing Agency database stores sets of specialist vehicle data.
 This bulk information provides useful statistics and analysis for certain companies and buyers.